 Survival after traumatic brain injury improves with deployment of neurosurgeons: a comparison of US and UK military treatment facilities during the Iraq and Afghanistan conflicts

 Research output: Contribution to journal › Article › peer-review

 Colleges, School and Institutes

-- Department of Neurosurgery, University Hospital of North Staffordshire NHS Trust, Stoke-on-Trent, Staffordshire, UK.
+- University Hospital of North Staffordshire NHS Trust

 - Department of Neurosurgery, Loma Linda University, Loma Linda, California, USA.